CHRISCARLON/herding-cats/herding_cats_pipelines/README.md

 The aim of this project is simple, **provide regular snapshots of the overall health and compositioin of the UK's open data landscape**.

+The pipeline will only focus on London Datastore as a proof of concept.

 ## Metrics

 More metrics will come in the future...